Advanced search

 Remove the required number of single-use vial(s) from storage.
 For each vial:

-• Aseptically reconstitute remdesivir powder for concentrate for solution for infusion by addition of 19 mL of sterile water for injections using a suitably sized syringe and needle per vial.
+• Aseptically reconstitute remdesivir powder for concentrate for solution for infusion by addition of 19 mL of sterile water for injections using a suitably sized syringe and needle per vial, and insert the needle in the centre of the vial stopper.

 ◦ Discard the vial if a vacuum does not pull the sterile water for injections into the vial.